 In Scott’s assessment, they had damages, they had causation and they had liability.
 But would the U.S. courts provide a forum?

 Scaling a Mountain of Legal Hurdles

-As a test case, Scott filed the first lawsuit in federal court in St. Paul, Minnesota, the home of the glue company, on behalf of the surviving family members of 16-year-old Joel Linares who died from kidney failure after years of addiction to Resistol.
-The defendant filed the anticipated cookie-cutter motion to dismiss under the doctrine of forum non conveniens.
+As a test case, Scott filed the first lawsuit on behalf of the family of 16-year-old Joel Linares who died from kidney failure after years of addiction to Resistol.
+The lawsuit was filed in federal court in St. Paul, Minnesota, where the glue company is based.
+The defendant filed the anticipated cookie-cutter motion to dismiss under the doctrine of forum nonconveniens.
 But the manufacturer also filed a peculiar motion contesting federal court jurisdiction.
-The manufacturer claimed that because it had a subsidiary company in Guatemala, it was also a citizen of Guatemala, and therefore the federal court lacked jurisdiction to hear the case, the argument went, despite the fact that suit was filed in the jurisdiction of the company’s headquarters.
-Though the argument was nonsensical, the federal court in the manufacturer’s hometown found it was an expedient and convenient way to reject the case and dismissed it for lack of jurisdiction.
+The manufacturer claimed that because it had a subsidiary company in Guatemala, it was also a citizen of Guatemala, and therefore the federal court lacked jurisdiction to hear the case, even though the lawsuit was filed in the jurisdiction of the company’s headquarters.
+Although the argument made no sense, the federal court in the manufacturer’s hometown found it was an expedient and convenient way to reject the case and dismissed it for lack of jurisdiction.

-Scott and his team made a daring strategic decision not to appeal because they concluded that even though they’d likely reverse the ruling, they would only return to a clearly hostile federal judge.
-But more importantly, they realized that by making and prevailing on this argument, the glue company disqualified itself from federal jurisdiction for future cases of this kind.
+Scott and his team made the difficult strategic decision not to appeal because they concluded that, even though they’d likely reverse the ruling, they would only return to a clearly hostile federal judge.
+More importantly, they realized that by making and prevailing on this argument, the glue company disqualified itself from federal jurisdiction for future cases of this kind.

 As they prepared to file additional cases, however, the litigation ran into new hurdles and stalled over a different question: Who had legal standing to represent the interests of children from different countries?